Tutorial: Configure Workday for automatic user provisioning

 - Does the solution support sending email notifications after provisioning operations complete?

-- Does the solution cache Workday user profiles in the Azure AD cloud or at the provisioning agent layer?
+- Does the solution cache Workday user profiles in the Microsoft Entra cloud or at the provisioning agent layer?

 - Does the solution support assigning on-premises AD groups to the user?